 The 1PSEPM Project is subject to the requirements of the Ontario Environmental Assessment Act (EA Act) as an Individual EA.
-The scope of works and activities anticipated for the 1PSEPM Project cannot be covered under the Municipal Class EA.
+The scope of works and activities anticipated for the 1PSEPM

+Project cannot be covered under the Municipal Engineer's Association (MEA) Municipal Class Environmental Assessment because the proposed undertaking is to create a new land base around the eastern breakwater for a new marina and parkland rather than for purposes of flood or shoreline protection as contemplate by the Municipal Class EA.
+The new land base will provide flood and shoreline protection but this is not the reason for creating the new land base.
 This Terms of Reference (ToR) is the first step of an Individual EA.
 It sets out the work plan for preparing the EA and carrying out the required public consultation.
 This ToR:

-- indicates that the environmental assessment will be prepared in accordance with the requirements set out in subsection 6.1 (2) of the Ontario EAAct; - indicates that the environmental assessment will be prepared in accordance with such requirements as may be prescribed for the type of undertaking the proponent wishes to proceed with; - sets out in detail the requirements for the preparation of the environmental assessment; and - is accompanied by a description of the consultations by the proponents and the results of the consultations.
+- indicates that the environmental assessment will be prepared in accordance with the requirements set out in subsection 6.1 (2) of the Ontario EAAct; - indicates that the environmental assessment will be prepared in accordance with such requirements as may be prescribed for the type of undertaking the proponent wishes to proceed with; - sets out in detail the requirements for the preparation of the environmental assessment; and - is accompanied by a description of the consultations by the proponent and the results of the consultations.

-The public, government agencies, Indigenous communities, interest groups, and landowner are being consulted throughout the development of the ToR and will continue to be consulted during the preparation of the EA.
-This draft version of the ToR is being circulated to the Ministry of the Environment, Conservation and Parks (MOECP), other regulatory agencies, Indigenous communities and the general public for review.
-The comments received and the City's responses will be summarized in the Final ToR and will also be included in a Record of Consultation that will be submitted to the MOECP for review and approval.
+The public, government agencies, Indigenous communities, interest groups, and property owners were consulted throughout the development of the ToR and will continue to be consulted during the preparation of the EA.
+This ToR has been submitted to the Ministry of the Environment, Conservation and Parks (MECP) for review and approval.
+The comments received on the Draft ToR and the City's responses have been summarized and included in the Record of Consultation submitted to the MECP for review and approval.